 The college reserves the right to change instructors or cancel or otherwise change courses should conditions require.
 However, every attempt is made to maintain the schedule as published.
 In order to more evenly distribute students between various sections of courses, the college also reserves the right to move a student to a different section of a course provided there are not course conflicts.
-If a student has any other types of conflicts (i.e., work, athletics, music rehearsal, etc.) he/she will need to get approval from the Vice President for Advising or the Associate Dean for Academic Affairs to maintain the original schedule.
+If a student has any other types of conflicts (i.e., work, athletics, music rehearsal, etc.) he/she will need to get approval from the Associate Dean for Academic Affairs to maintain the original schedule.